zerynth/docs/docs/reference/libs/zerynth/4zerobox/docs/module.md

 This module contains the driver for enabling and handling all 4ZeroBox onboard features.
 The 4ZeroBox class permits an easier access to the internal peripherals and exposes all functionalities in simple function calls.

-Warning
+!!!Warning
 	this library is using the Zerynth  _conditional compilation_  feature.
 This means that some of the methods documented below must be

 explicitly enabled in a separate configuration file called  project.yml  (or using the Zerynth Studio configuration browser).